jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 #### Class Files

-A common misconceptions that developers can have is that `javac` is where optimization occurs.
+A common misconception that developers can have is that `javac` is where optimization occurs.
 In fact this could not be further from the truth.
 `javac` intentionally does not do heavy optimizations, it takes java code and converts it to simple bytecode.
 Java is converted into bytecode, which will be executed in an interpreted manor.